bakill3/maze-of-me/README.md

 ## 🌟 Contribution & Feedback

-Currently, the repository is private.
-However, feedback, suggestions, and collaboration opportunities are warmly welcomed.
-Please reach out directly to the repository owner to discuss potential improvements or future collaboration.
+Maze of Me is open to your ideas!
+Open an issue, fork the repo, or contact the maintainer to contribute.
 ---

 ## ©️ License

-The licensing model will be established prior to the project's public release.
-Currently, the repository remains private, and all rights are reserved by the author.
+The license will be finalized before public release.
+All rights reserved by the author.

 ---